-To develop design standards for houses and accessory buildings that create a harmonious effect for the natural environment and the residents.
+(3) To develop design standards for houses and accessory buildings that create a harmonious effect for the natural environment and the residents.

-In particular, the following are important aspects or considerations for the Lakeshore Zone:
+B. In particular, the following are important aspects or considerations for the Lakeshore Zone:

-Among the important natural and ecological features of the Lakeshore Zone are steep slopes, mature forests, fragile cliffs, tributaries, and seasonal streams feeding into Cayuga Lake.
+(1) Among the important natural and ecological features of the Lakeshore Zone are steep slopes, mature forests, fragile cliffs, tributaries, and seasonal streams feeding into Cayuga Lake.